 Frequently Asked Questions (FAQs)

 Ans.
-Part B comprises 11 technical subjects, including Engineering Drawing, Engineering Mechanics, Automobile Engineering, Internal Combustion Engines, CAD/CAM, and others, combined into a single section of 120 marks.
+Part B lumps 11 different technical subjects into one big section.
+This covers areas like Automobile Engineering, Internal Combustion Engines, and CAD/CAM, making up a total of 120 marks.

 Ans.
-Yes, the official syllabus PDF can be downloaded from the GPRB official website at https://gprb.gujarat.gov.in or through the direct link provided in the Important Links section above.
+You can grab the official document directly from the GPRB website or use the download link provided in our Important Links section above.